epam/ai-dial/docs/user-guide.md

 Limitations and security restrictions:

+* Code Apps are deployed and maintained exclusively by AI DIAL platform, similarly, to handling lambda function by cloud providers.
 * Code Apps do not have access to internet.
 * Code Apps do not have state outside of DIAL APIs.
 * You can use only Python libraries, databases, and models that are supported by AI DIAL.